 The stakeholder engagement programme given in this section of the SEP summarizes key Planned stakeholder engagement and consultation activities during the construction and operation phases.
-The programme will be reviewed regularly during both construction and operation in order to ensure that it remains valid and meets the needs of the Project.
+The programme will be reviewed on an annual basis during construction and on as-needed basis during operation in order to ensure that it remains valid and meets the needs of the Project.